 Comox Valley Nature (CVN) (legal name Comox Valley Naturalists Society) is a non-profit society registered under the Societies Act of the province of British Columbia, Canada.
 The Comox Valley is located on and near the Strait of Georgia in the central part of Vancouver Island.
 The purpose of the Society can be summed up by our motto (adopted from BC Nature): “to know nature, and keep it worth knowing”.

 CVN has existed since 1966.
 The Society, known at the time as the Comox-Strathcona Natural History Society, was a founding member of the Federation of British Columbia Naturalists (now known as BC Nature) in 1969.
 The latest version of our constitution is here, and bylaws here.
 CVN is also a registered charity.
 The elected CVN Board of Directors and those in all other club roles are volunteers.
 You can find contact information for the current roster of officers and volunteers on the Contact Us page.

-The society has about 200 members, and is active in many environmental activities, as well as being a member of BC Nature.
-There are many CVN members with specific areas of expertise (including local geography, local ecology, and academic backgrounds) so that a wide range of questions may be answered.
-Queries have included “gnome plants”, “jumping slugs”, “golden eagles”, and “How do I save the bats in my attic?”.
+The Society has over 200 members, and is active in many natural history and environmental activities.
+There are many CVN members with related areas of expertise, including local geography, local ecology, and various academic backgrounds, who can answer a wide range of questions.
+Queries to the Society have included “gnome plants”, “jumping slugs”, “golden eagles”, and “How do I save the bats in my attic?”.